jeffmikels/mattermost_api_dart/doc/MattermostChannelsApi.md

 final bool systemConsole = true; // bool | Is the request from system_console.
 If this is set to true, it filters channels by the logged in user.

 try {
-  final MMSearchAllChannels200Response result = await client.channels.searchAllChannels(mMSearchAllChannelsRequest, systemConsole);
+  final MMSearchAllChannels200Response result = await client.channels.searchAllChannels(mMSearchAllChannelsRequest, systemConsole); // returns MMSearchAllChannels200Response instance
   print(result);
 } catch (e) {
   print('Exception when calling MattermostChannelsApi->searchAllChannels: $e\n');